amogh7joshi/farmland-anomalies/README.md

 cmake -DCMAKE_BUILD_TYPE=Debug -G "CodeBlocks - Unix Makefiles" path/to/farmland-anomalies/cc
 ```

-You can run the compiled C++ files from there, by running `make` in the `cc` directory to build the files and then:
+You can run the compiled C++ executables from there, by running `make` in the `cc` directory to build the files and then:

 ```shell script
 ./cc